mondaugen/856_for_zellersasn/doc/manual.md

 ## Version information

+## v1.7
+- Fixed bug whereby turning TMPO/REP to the max would make the device stop advancing time
+- Tempo scaling goes from 4 times slower to 4 times faster
+    - The choices are more conveniently distributed around the knob
+    - leaving QUANT and returning to it resets the tempo scaling (with the FREE/QUANT/SKIP switch)

 ### v1.6

 - Documentation on choosing the MIDI channel makes it clear what switches should be manipulated.